Community Input into School Redesign

 You can also watch this four-minute video and learn the process from the Salvadori Center in New York that takes 100 students through an all-day design challenge to redesign Time Square as a pedestrian mall with the help of professional engineers, architects, and designers.
 Watch the Video Online

-This American Graduate video on school discipline produced by Nine Network features a town hall discussion with an audience of parents, teacher, students, and education experts about school discipline.
+Town hall discussion with an audience of parents, teacher, students, and education experts about school discipline.
+This American Graduate video was produced by Nine Network features a town hall discussion

 Resident-Driven Community Development